OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

     Elapsed time:  ... seconds

-In this block of code you are doing four things.
-1) In the first statement, you create an instance of the class ``OptimizationUnconstrained`` with the name ``opt_problem``.
-2) In the second statement, you set ``opt_problem`` as the top Assembly in the model hierarchy.
+In this block of code you are doing four things:

+   1. In the first statement, you create an instance of the class ``OptimizationUnconstrained`` with the name ``opt_problem``.
+   2. In the second statement, you set ``opt_problem`` as the top Assembly in the model hierarchy.
 (This will be explained in a later tutorial.)
-3) In the fifth statement, you tell ``opt_problem`` to run.
+   3. In the fifth statement, you tell ``opt_problem`` to run.
 (The model will execute until the optimizer's termination criteria are reached.)
-4) In the remaining statements, you define the results to print, including the elapsed time.
+   4. In the remaining statements, you define the results to print, including the elapsed time.

 Please edit your copy of ``optimization_unconstrained.py`` and add the block of code into it.
 Now, save the file and type the following at the command
 prompt: